Use to find which books, journal titles, DVDs and other materials are available in the TU library collections.

 Most dissertations owned by Temple University Libraries are those done at Temple.
-Pre-2008 dissertations are listed in The Library Search by author, title, and subject.
+Pre-2008 dissertations are listed in the Books & Media search by author, title, and subject.

 Beginning in 2008 Temple dissertations are available online in Temple University Electronic Theses & Dissertations